CrayLabs/SmartSim/doc/model.rst

 Put/Set Operations
 ==================
-In the following tabs we provide snippets of driver script and application code to demonstrate activating and deactivating prefixing for tensors, datasets, lists, ML models and scripts using SmartRedis put/get semantics.
+In the following tabs we provide snippets of driver script and application code to demonstrate activating and deactivating prefixing for tensors, Datasets, lists, ML models and scripts using SmartRedis put/get semantics.

 .. tabs::